logo

 2. Press and hold the Xbox button on your controller to turn it on.

 3. Press and hold the Pair button on your controller.
 The Xbox button will flash several times, indicating that it's searching.
 (If you're using an Xbox Wireless Adapter, press and hold the Pair button on your adapter first, then press and hold the Pair button on your controller until the Xbox button stays lit.
-Only continue to step four if you aren't using an adapter and your controller has built-in Bluetooth®).
+Only continue to step four if you using an adapter and your controller has built-in Bluetooth®).

 4. On your PC, click the Start button > Settings > Devices > Bluetooth & other devices.
 Then turn on Bluetooth.